 REFRACTIVE LENS EXCHANGE FEES

-SENIOR CITIZEN & PWDNON-SENIOR-CITIZEN & NON-PWD
+SENIOR CITIZEN & PWD NON-SENIOR-CITIZEN & NON-PWD

 PROFESSIONAL FEE (PER EYE)

-INTRAOCULAR LENS (IOL) IMPLANT
+ONE INTRAOCULAR LENS (IOL) IMPLANT

 LEGEND